 - 3 August – At least 3 migrants from Sudan found in a boat off Ramsgate (see media report).

-- 1 August – Unknown number of migrants enter at St Margaret’s Bay, Kent (see video footage).
+- 1 August – Unknown number of migrants enter the UK by small boat, including at St Margaret’s Bay, Kent (see video footage).

 - 31 July – Nine boats carrying 96 migrants cross the Channel.
 The occupants of the boats presented themselves as Iranian, Syrian, Iraqi, Eritrean, Kuwaiti, Afghani, and Sudanese (see media report).